yclw/cv-trace/README.md

 ## Preprocess

-Use Preprocessor to convert Image Buffer to LayerData
+Use Preprocessor to convert Image Buffer to LayerData ( with preprocessedImage for Preview )

 ### Preprocessor